codetrainafrica/bank-manager-react/README.md

 all the CRUD functionality using react redux for shared state management.

 ## instructions
+- Fork your own copy of the repo
-- Clone the project locally
+- Clone the repo locally
 - Run yarn install (or npm install) to install project dependencies
 - Open project in your text editor
 - Create a new branch where you'll commit your changes